The Conversation Europe

 EURAM members who have published articles with The Conversation in the past have benefitted from additional visibility for their expertise.
 Consequently, journalists and policymakers have conducted interviews and auditions with them, or institutions and companies have commissioned research projects to develop projects in these areas and address their original concerns.

-Joint review proces
+Joint review process

 The Conversation and EURAM have installed a joint review process to develop publications by EURAM members.
 EURAM will check that authors have valid memberships and that article proposals elaborate on research articles, books, or reports.
 When several co-authors propose an article, it is enough that one of the co-authors is a member of EURAM.
 The Conversation then checks the opportunity to communicate on this topic and the nature of the content.
 A final decision is made by the joint review committee around EURAM’s vice president in charge of the dialogue with practitioners and The Conversation Europe’s editor-in-chief.